All Episodes

 Trump can't.

-Even if he's trying to get to people who think it to fix it, he can't address it.
+Even if he's trying to get to people who think it, to fix it, he can't address it.

-Yes, I know Jesse Jesse Jackson has also admitted how scared he is walking down the street.
+Jesse Jackson has also admitted how scared he is walking down the street.

 If there's a lone black guy across the street, he will cross the street.

-Jesse Jackson said so too.
+Yeah, Jesse Jackson said so, too.

 He can say it.